The Broken Road, part 11

 "She wants you to be okay with this," he said.

 "I know that she does.
-I'm just not sure I can do that," Elena admitted.
+I'm just not sure I can do

 "You hate me that much?" he asked.